w3c-ccg/vc-examples/plugfest-2020/README.md

 3. The Verifier's Verify Presentation HTTP API MUST adhere to the proof verification format.
 4. The Verifier's Verify Presentation HTTP API MUST provide an error object upon rejection.
 5. The Verifier's Verify Presentation HTTP API MUST support the the Ed25519 Cryptographic Suite.
-~~6.
-STRIKE: Verifier must return a 400 HTTP-Response if the issuer is not a did or issuer.id is not a did.~~ Remove?
 6. The Verifier's Verify Presentation HTTP API MAY verify a presentation with multiple credentials.
 7. The Verifier's Verify Presentation HTTP API MUST support `"options.challenge"` in the body of the POST request.